-How to obtain EIN (or TAX ID NUMBER)
+How to obtain an EIN (or TAX ID NUMBER)

 After forming an LLC in Delaware and authorizing the Certificate of Formation, the first thing to do is to obtain a federal tax ID number, which is abbreviated as EIN (Employer Identification Number).
 This number is received via Internal Revenue Services (IRS).

-To apply to obtain this number, you need to fill out Form SS-4 and submit it to the IRS.
+To apply for this number, you need to fill out Form SS-4 and submit it to the IRS.
 When purchasing this number, you will be asked specific questions to fill out the Form SS-4.
 These questions are explained below:

 Name of the LLC: The full name that was submitted to the Delaware Division of Corporations, as added LLC to the end